erlang/otp/lib/kernel/doc/guides/socket_usage.md

 This is a simple example function that illustrates how to use socket:sendv/3 with asynchronous (nowait) on completion systems (Windows).
+Observer that this is not an illustration how to write a asynchronous sendv function.
+Its just an example of what kind of messages and results that can be expected.
+The example below basically (re-) implements:
+`socket:sendv(Sock, IOV, infinity)`.

 ```erlang
 completion_sendv(Sock, IOV) ->